RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-config-optout" %} allow consumers of your service clients to opt out of all global configuration settings at once.

 {% include requirement/MUST id="cpp-config-global-overrides" %} allow all global configuration settings to be overridden by client-provided options.
-The names of these options should align with any user-facing global configuration keys.
+The names of these options align with user-facing global configuration keys.

 {% include requirement/MUSTNOT id="cpp-config-defaults-nochange" %} Change the default values of client
 configuration options based on system or program state.